Synthesis and Decomposition Reactions

 • Bond formation: Synthesis reactions are not limited by the bond types which are formed.
 Both ionic and covalent substances can be synthesised.

-• Energy involved: Synthesis type reactions are exothermic in nature as they involve bond formations which are an exothermic process.
+• Energy involved: Synthesis type reactions are usually exothermic in nature as they involve bond formations which release energy.

 $$3H_2(g) + N_2(g) \rightarrow 2NH_3(g)$$

-In this reaction, covalent bonds are formed between separated nitrogen and hydrogen particles.
+In this reaction, covalent bonds are formed between separated nitrogen and hydrogen atoms.

 Decomposition Reactions

 Decomposition reactions are the opposite of synthesis reactions.
-They entail the breakdown of compounds into simpler products.
+They involve the breakdown of a compound into simpler products.

 The general equation for decompositions reactions is given as the opposite of synthesis reactions: